Applying and your research proposal

 If you are planning on applying for funding, it is particularly important to start discussions with your potential supervisor as early as possible, giving you plenty of time to work on your ideas for the research project and get their advice on how to shape it into a strong proposal.

-You can also contact Beky Hasnip, Admissions Manager, and Charles West, Director of Graduate Studies at firstname.lastname@example.org for more general advice.
+You can also contact Beky Hasnip, Admissions Manager, and Colin Reid, Director of Graduate Studies at firstname.lastname@example.org for more general advice.

 You will also find answers to frequently asked questions on our common questions webpage.

 Your research proposal is a very important part of your PhD application.
-It should explain what you aim to achieve with your proposed research and what sources and methodology you will use.
-This helps us to understand your project and decide about your application.
+It should clearly explain what you aim to achieve with your proposed research and what sources and methodology you will use.
+This helps us to understand your project and assess its suitability for successful research at PhD level.
 This information will also ensure that you find the best supervisor to support your research.

 Visit our Find a supervisor page to help you identify suitable staff members in your intended field of research.
 Staff will be happy to help you formulate and develop your research proposal.
-If you would like advice on who to approach, contact Beky Hasnip, Admissions Manager, and Charles West, Director of Graduate Studies at email@example.com.
+If you would like advice on who to approach, contact Beky Hasnip, Admissions Manager, and Colin Reid, Director of Graduate Studies at email@example.com.

 Your proposal should normally be in the region of 1,000 words (separate advice will be provided for funding applications, where you will usually have c.
 700-800 words).
 You should write as concisely and precisely as possible.

 The proposal is a starting point.
-If you are accepted onto the PhD programme, you will be able to work the proposal through with your supervisor in more detail during the early stages of your research.
+If we offer you a place on the PhD programme, you will be able to work the proposal through with your supervisor in more detail during the early stages of your research.

 A good proposal explains three things: